bayertom/IHFL/readme.md

 ![Results](./data/facilities2.jpg)

-#### Note:
+#### Important note:
 Both files needs to be deleted by the user before running the clusterization software.
+Otherwise, the clusterization will not be performed.